K-Adam/CSS3D-Renderer/README.md

 Some simple examples can be found in the *examples* directory

-I replaced the original CSS3D renderer of Three.js with a **C3R.js** based implementation, which supports buffergeometry and textures too: http://css3d.tk/
+I replaced the original CSS3D renderer of Three.js with a **C3R.js** based implementation, which supports buffergeometry and textures too.